Technical Terms & Definitions

 Artificial Intelligence (AI)

-Source: Wikipedia - Artificial Intelligence
+Source: Gartner - Artificial Intelligence

 Machine Learning

-Source: Wikipedia - Machine Learning
+Source: IBM - Machine Learning

 Deep Learning

-Source: Wikipedia - Deep Learning
+Source: Gartner - Deep Learning

 Neural Networks

-Source: Wikipedia - Artificial Neural Network
+Source: IBM - Neural Networks

 Natural Language Processing (NLP)

-Source: Wikipedia - Natural Language Processing
+Source: Gartner - Natural Language Processing

 Computer Vision

-Source: Wikipedia - Computer Vision
+Source: IBM - Computer Vision

 Retrieval Augmented Generation (RAG)